SINGROUP/MechAFM/README.md

     vdw_pbc: Defines whether the pair potentials describing van der Waals interaction and close range repulsion (Lennard-Jones or Morse potential) extend over the unit cell boundaries using periodic boundary conditions.
-Implemented only for tip-surface interactions only.
+Implemented only for tip-surface interactions at the moment.
              If use_external_potential is off, the cell vectors cell_a, cell_b and cell_c must be defined.
              Notice that external electrostatic potential should be used for periodic system since Coulomb is not periodic. (default: off)